 9 Trends Set to Define Spring 2025 Fashion

 Individuality!
 Opulence!
-Soft Power!
+Soft power!
 Romance!
-The spring/summer 2025 collections brought many ideas into focus, but perhaps the biggest takeaways from fashion month were a renewed sense of lightness and softness as well as a return to personal style.
+The spring/summer 2025 collections brought many ideas into focus, but perhaps the biggest takeaways from fashion month were a renewed sense of softness, new maximalism, and a return to personal style.
 This is a notable shift away from fashion centered on minimalism, quiet luxury, and practical wearability, which has dominated for the past several seasons.
-Instead, there is a sense of joy returning to fashion and renewed energy around the art of getting dressed.
+Instead, there is a sense of joy returning to fashion and restored energy around the art of getting dressed.

 Here, see the nine spring/summer 2025 trends that are set to dominate fashion in the coming year and shop the key pieces to adopt now.